Totomosic/mc_backup_manager/README.md

 ## Features

 - Detects the latest ZIP archive in a backup directory and uploads or copies it to the configured destination.
-- Supports both local filesystem targets and S3 buckets (including AWS profile and region selection).
+- Supports local filesystem targets, S3 buckets, and Google Drive folders (with service-account authentication).
 - Retains only the newest backup locally while keeping a sequence of storage “checkpoints” (e.g. hourly, daily, weekly, monthly).
 - Optional loop mode for continuous monitoring with a configurable poll interval.
 - Dry-run support to preview actions without copying or deleting files.